Olsztyn Castle: History

-Over time, the castle's militaristic importance diminished and its role for the housing of the Bishops of Warmia became less favourable.
-In 1758, a direct entrance from Allenstein was built, and a palace wing was built; the expansion meant that many of the fortifications were deconstructed.
+Over time, the castle's military importance diminished and its role for the housing of the Bishops of Warmia became less favourable.
+In 1758, a direct entrance from Olsztyn was built, and a palace wing was built; the expansion meant that many of the fortifications were deconstructed.
 In 1779, Prince-Bishop and leading 18th-century Polish poet Ignacy Krasicki stayed at the castle.
 After the First Partition of Poland in 1772, the castle was controlled by the Prussian state.

 In 1807, the castle was the headquarters of the French command during the Eylau campaign.
 Napoleon Bonaparte visited the Castle on February 3, 1807, before the battle of Allenstein.
 In 1845, the bridge connecting the castle to the town was replaced with a levee, the ditch was removed.
 Between 1901 and 1911, the castle underwent various renovations; this included the change in floor levels, and arched windows in the cloister.
 The castle became the Museum of the Warmian-Masurian Voivodeship in 1946; apart from various exhibitions the museum also hosts the Olsztyn Artistic Summer (Olsztyńskie Lato Artystyczne).

-The Olsztyn Castle was depicted on a postage stamp issued by the Poczta Polska in 1971 as part of a series of stamps featuring places associated with Nicolaus Copernicus.
+Olsztyn Castle was depicted on a postage stamp issued by the Poczta Polska in 1971 as part of a series of stamps featuring places associated with Nicolaus Copernicus.